-This first set of results from "The Chicago Universal Pre-K Study" demonstrates the impact of the expansion of UPK on capacity, enrollment, and full-day versus half-day programming in CPS schools.
+This report demonstrates the impact of the expansion of UPK on capacity, enrollment, and full-day versus half-day programming in CPS schools.
 In terms of capacity, the Chicago UPK expansion substantially increased the number of available, free, full-day seats in CPS for 3- and 4-year-olds.
 The expansion also led to increased enrollment of 3- and 4-year-olds in free, full-day pre-K programs in CPS.
 Most of the full-day expansion was offset by declines in half-day seats.
-Importantly, we still see capacity to serve additional children throughout the city based on availability of seats, especially in economically disadvantaged neighborhoods.
-In sum, UPK has increased both capacity and enrollment in free full-day seats in CPS schools for 3- and 4-year-olds.
+Since 2021-22, total capacity has stabilized while total enrollment has increased.
+This suggests that the expansion measures were effective in allocating new seats to where they would be utilized.
+In sum, UPK has increased both capacity and enrollment in free, full-day seats in CPS schools for 3- and 4-year-olds.
+Because of population trends, there are fewer pre-K aged children in Chicago, but a growing rate of children are attending pre-K due to increased enrollment in free, full-day pre-K.